BioinformaticsSTU/TGStools/README.md

 # Overview
 ----------------------------

 Third generation sequencing can de novo detect long reads of several thousand base pairs, thus provides a global view of the full length transcriptome.
 But due to less sequencing accurate rate, it often yields many spurious transcripts.
 It's important to prioritize the results by a visualization framework that automatically integrates rich annotation information with known genomic features.
-Therefore, we developed TGStools, a bioinformatics suit to facilitate routine tasks such as characterizing the full-length transcripts and detecting the shifted types of alternative splicing in post transcriptome analysis.
+Therefore, we developed TGStools, a bioinformatics suit to facilitate routine tasks such as display transcripts of gene, characterizing the full-length transcripts and detecting the shifted types of alternative splicing in post transcriptome analysis.

 ----------------------------
 # Installation
 ----------------------------

-TGStools has been developed under linux and Python 3.5.
-In order to install TGStools successfully, it should be installed in conda environment and dependencies of TGStools are also designed to be installed through conda command.
+TGStools can only run under linux and Python 3.5.
+In order to install TGStools successfully, it should be installed in **conda** environment and dependencies of TGStools are also designed to be installed through **conda command**.
-It's quite simple to install TGStools.
-By running setup.sh, TGStools and depedencies(PLEK, CNCI, libsvm, matplotlib, matplotlib_venn, pandas and gseapy) will be installed automatically.

 Conda should be installed and activate.
 ```
 conda create -n python3 python=3.5
 source activate python3
 ```
 After conda environment has been activated, TGStools can be install through command below.
+By running setup.sh, TGStools and depedencies(PLEK, CNCI, libsvm, matplotlib, matplotlib_venn, pandas and gseapy) will be installed automatically.
 ```
 source setup.sh
 ```
-Because github has data upload limit, we have upload supplement data in onedrive and you can download supplement data [here](https://stumail-my.sharepoint.cn/:u:/g/personal/d_z_chen_stu_edu_cn/ERG1zRvBkVFAn7mCyLeNvVoBGVbslQZQJIy-FUhF3LuGtA?e=bcgdYa
+Because github has data upload limit, we have upload **supplement data(gtfAnnotation.gtf)** in one drive and you can download supplement data
+[here](https://stumail-my.sharepoint.cn/:u:/g/personal/d_z_chen_stu_edu_cn/ERG1zRvBkVFAn7mCyLeNvVoBGVbslQZQJIy-FUhF3LuGtA?e=bcgdYa
-) and the put this file in source directory.
+) and then put this file in **source** directory.

 ----------------------------
 # Command and subcommand structure